Sinan Osmanoğlu

-Sinan Osmanoğlu (born 9 January 1990) is a Turkish professional footballer who plays as a centre back for TFF First League club Gençlerbirliği.
+Sinan Osmanoğlu (born 9 January 1990) is a Turkish professional footballer who plays as a centre back for TFF First League club Çorum FK.

 Professional career

 Osmanoğlu is a youth product of Galatasaray and Küçükçekmecespor.
 He began his senior career on 28 June 2011 with Galatasaray, going on loan with Bayrampaşaspor in the TFF Third League.
 He transferred permanently to Altınordu in the summer of 2012, and spent 5 seasons with them and helped them earn promotion twice from the TFF Third League to the TFF Second League.
 On 10 July 2017, he transferred to Gaziantep for one year.
 He again returned to Altınordu the following season, where he stayed for three more seasons.
 He transferred to Ankaragücü in June 2021.
 On his debut season with them, he helped them win the 2021–22 TFF First League.
 On 8 June 2022 he extended his contract with Ankaragücü for one more year as they prepared to play in the 2022-23 Süper Lig.